Caraval (Caraval, Book 1) by Stephanie Garber

 Ok.
 That was dramatic, but it totally fit the book.
 Starting with the cover; it is gorgeous!
 When I first saw this book it was the cover that caught my eye.
 All editions, including the ARC, US, UK, and more are all beautiful.
 Plus there are special editions for the UK books:

-Next, I love the emphasis on Scarlett and Donatella’s sisterhood.
-There is a romantic relationship and a parental relationship, but they are overshadowed by the sibling relationship.
 Scarlett is dedicated to her sister and they are connected by more than just a family bond.
 They are opposites in many ways.
 However, while Scarlett feels responsible for her younger sister, she aspires to gain Donatella’s free spirit.
-While there is somewhat of an emphasis on sisterhood, there is minimal interaction between the sisters throughout the book, but their relationship is still well developed through flashbacks and Scarlett’s thoughts, but they didn’t connect like I thought they would.
+While there is somewhat of an emphasis on sisterhood, there is minimal interaction between the sisters throughout the book.
+Their relationship is still well developed through flashbacks and Scarlett’s thoughts, but they didn’t connect like I thought they would.

 Julian is hiding something, and I certainly feel just as suspicious as Scarlett as events continue to unfold.
 She has to trust him to win, but that’s hard when you don’t really feel like you can believe him.
 There is definite tension between the two of them.
 Julian likes to do things his own way, and doesn’t always consider his feelings…especially when he teases her.
 He is handsome, a scoundrel actually, but he has an occasional sweet side.
 There is no love triangle and no insta-love = YES!

 Overall, the writing is quite good and the setting, unique.
 I was captivated for most of the novel.
 Scarlett’s growth is well developed.
 However, she was a passive character.
-She had minimal agency; only occasionally does she go out of her comfort zone becomes fierce rather than docile.
+She had minimal agency; only occasionally does she go out of her comfort zone to become fierce rather than docile.
 People really read into each element and I know I certainly over-thought many of the situations.
 This suspicion is what kept me most motivated during my reading.
 Many of the clues and plot were less than what I expected, almost losing my attention but not by much.
 The performers in Caraval were interesting and I would love to get a behind-the-scenes look at the setup for this magical game.

 I had my suspicions throughout the book, about the clues and people in the game.
 However, none of them actually compared to the reality of the plot twist.
 In fact, I think some of my assumptions were more outrageous, making the truth seem almost anti-climatic.
 The falling action was all around less dramatic than I thought it would have been due to the intrigue in throughout the book.
 However, the finale is like one of those movies where they leave the ending upon for another movie.
 You are content with the story, though still interested and asking questions, even if there is no sequel.
 And you are also happy when there is a second movie.
 To me this is the ending of Caraval.
 I just so happen to know that there absolutely will be more in this series which makes me excited to see where the story will go.

 As Garber’s debut novel for young adults, this book is perfect and I can’t wait for more.
-Caraval certainly lives up to the hype.
+Caraval lives up to some of the hype.